BigJMC9/IronMaiden/readme.md

  - **Custom Pointer Data Structures for Garbage Collection**
  - **Adhering to Updated Code Style**

+## Fixed Issues

+- **Rotation Issues:** Object rotations now rely on Quanternions, Object rotations will also respect scene hierachy.

 ## Known Issues

 The engine is currently in an early development phase, and we are aware of several existing issues that will be addressed as we progress through the restructuring process.

 ### Known Issues
-- **Rotation Issues:** Object rotations still rely on Euler angles instead of quaternions, leading to rotational inconsistencies.
 - **Render Pass Shutdown:** Render passes and renderer are not always shutting down correctly, causing potential stability issues.

 ## Building